JDk 17

 • Reduce technical debt and most importantly, prepare your project for the new and dynamic modern Java world,

-• Take advantage of performance improvements on new JVM version,
+• Take advantage of performance improvements on a new JVM version,

 • Take advantage from improvements of Java as programming language,